Texas Alcoholic Beverage Commission: Travel Spending & New Leadership

 On April 17, 2017, TABC Executive Director Sherry Cook announced she was retiring from her position.
-The decision came a month after the Texas Tribune reported that agency leadership had spent $85,000 dollars during a six-year period from 2011-2017 on out-of-state travel, including on trips to meetings hosted by the National Conference of State Liquor Administrators, a group representing state liquor regulators and alcoholic beverage industry members from across the United States.
+The decision came a month after the Texas Tribune reported that agency leadership had spent $85,000 during a six-year period from 2011 to 2017 on out-of-state travel, including on trips to meetings hosted by the National Conference of State Liquor Administrators, a group representing state liquor regulators and alcoholic beverage industry members from across the United States.

 Prior to her retirement, Cook had been questioned about the spending during a Texas House General Investigating and Ethics Committee hearing chaired by Texas Rep. Sarah Davis, R-West University Place.
 The hearing also covered fraudulent allegations by a former TABC employee claiming the agency held several missing vehicles in its inventory; these claims were later debunked during a review by the Texas State Auditor's Office.
 Cook's activities and travel payments as chair of the National Conference of State Liquor Administrators were also investigated by the Texas Ethics Commission, which ultimately found no wrongdoing.

 Immediately following Cook's retirement announcement, Texas Gov. Greg Abbott announced his selection of Houston businessman Kevin J. Lilly as the Commission's new presiding officer.
 Lilly's first priorities included hiring a new executive director to succeed Cook, naming former United States Army brigadier general Bentley Nettles on July 12, 2017.

 Under new leadership, the agency worked to rehabilitate its image, reaching out to law enforcement agencies and industry members to collaborate on new programs designed to enhance public safety while enabling business owners to more easily comply with the state's complex alcohol laws.
 These efforts drew praise from the alcoholic beverage industry, noting that "the transformation that has taken place already under General Nettles' leadership is hard to overstate."
 The initiatives also resulted in a reduction in major litigation against the agency; one suit filed by the McLane Company, which claimed that Texas laws prohibiting vertical integration of the liquor industry was unconstitutional, was dropped.